Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Results

 \subsection{Extracting Physical Understanding by identifying the Most Physically Relevant Features via Sensitivity Analysis}

-The difficulties in interpreting the ``plain'' SISSO descriptors described above can be overcome by performing a sensitivity analysis to identify the most relevant primary features that build $f_0$ and~$f_1$.
-For this purpose, we employ the Sobol indices, i.e., the first order sensitivity index $S_i$ and the total sensitivity index~$S_i^{T}$, using an algorithm that includes correlative effects first described by Kucherenko {\em et al}.~\cite{Kucherenko2012}, and later implemented in \textsc{UQLab}~\cite{Marelli2014,Wiederkehr2018}.
+The difficulties in interpreting the ``plain'' SISSO descriptors described above can be overcome by performing a sensitivity analysis or a feature importance study to identify the most relevant primary features that build $d_1$ and~$d_2$.
+For this purpose, we employ both the Sobol indices, i.e., the main effect index $S_i$ and the total effect index~$S_i^\mathrm{T}$~\cite{Sobol1993}, and the Shapley Additive Explanations (SHAP)~\cite{NIPS2017_7062} metric for the model predictions.
+To calculate the Sobol indices we use an algorithm that includes correlative effects first described by Kucherenko {\em et al}.~\cite{Kucherenko2012}, and later implemented in \textsc{UQLab}~\cite{Marelli2014,Wiederkehr2018}.
 The main advantage of this approach is its ability to include correlative effects between the inputs, which if ignored can largely bias or even falsify the sensitivity analysis results~\cite{Razavi2021}.
-Qualitatively, the first order sensitivity index, $S_i$, quantifies how much the variance of $\log\left(\kappaRT\right)$ correlates with the variance of a primary feature, $\hat{x}_i$, and the total sensitivity index, $S_i^{T}$ quantifies how much the variance of $\log\left(\kappaRT\right)$ correlates with $\hat{x}_i$ including all interactions between $\hat{x}_i$ and the other primary features.
-For example, Sobol indices of 0.0 indicate that $\log\left(\kappaRT\right)$ is fully independent of $\hat{x}_i$, whereas a value of 1.0 indicates that $\log\left(\kappaRT\right)$ can be completely represented by changes in $\hat{x}_i$~\cite{Wiederkehr2018}.
-Moreover, $S^T_i < S_i$ implies that correlative effects are significant, with an $S^T_i=0$ indicating that a primary feature is perfectly correlated to the other inputs~\cite{Wiederkehr2018}.
+Qualitatively, $S_i$ quantifies how much the variance of $\log\left(\kappa_\mathrm{L}\left(\mathrm{300~K}\right)\right)$ correlates with the variance of a primary feature, $\hat{x}_i$, and $S_i^\mathrm{T}$ quantifies how much the variance of $\log\left(\kappa_\mathrm{L}\left(\mathrm{300~K}\right)\right)$ correlates with $\hat{x}_i$ including all interactions between $\hat{x}_i$ and the other primary features.
+For example, Sobol indices of 0.0 indicate that $\log\left(\kappa_\mathrm{L}\left(\mathrm{300~K}\right)\right)$ is fully independent of $\hat{x}_i$, whereas a value of 1.0 indicates that $\log\left(\kappa_\mathrm{L}\left(\mathrm{300~K}\right)\right)$ can be completely represented by changes in $\hat{x}_i$~\cite{Wiederkehr2018}.
+Moreover, $S^\mathrm{T}_i < S_i$ implies that correlative effects are significant, with an $S^\mathrm{T}_i=0$ indicating that a primary feature is perfectly correlated to the other inputs~\cite{Wiederkehr2018}.